grafana/k6-docs/src/data/markdown/translated-guides/es/07 Misc/04 k6 REST API.md

 ---

 When k6 starts, it spins up an HTTP server with a REST API that can be used to control some parameters of the test execution.
-By default, that server listens on `localhost:6565`, but that can be modified by the `--address` CLI flag.
+By default, that server listens on `localhost:6565`;
+this can be modified by the `--address` CLI flag.

 With this API you can see and control different execution aspects like number of VUs, Max VUs, pause or resume the test, list groups, set and get the setup data and so on.